 Students often find the college years stressful, although most handle difficult situations adequately.
-However, some students do find that the stress becomes unmanageable and disrupts the pursuit of their personal and academic goals.
-They may need to seek counseling for a variety of reasons, including stress, depression, anxiety, family and relationship issues, physical or sexual abuse, academic difficulties, substance abuse, and issues pertaining to sexual identity.
+However, some students find that stress becomes unmanageable and keeps them from pursuing their personal and academic goals.
+They may need to seek counseling for a variety of reasons, including stress, depression, anxiety, family and relationship issues, physical or sexual abuse, academic difficulties, substance abuse, and issues about sexual identity.
 Many instructors become concerned when they observe behaviors that indicate student distress, such as frequently missed classes, social withdrawal, crying in the office, or submitting disturbing material in academic assignments.
-In general, students who exhibit the signs or symptoms listed, especially if their problems have noticeably compromised their ability to function academically, personally, or socially, are those you may consider referring to the Counseling Center.
+In general, students who exhibit the signs or symptoms listed––notably if their problems have compromised their ability to function academically, personally, or socially––are those you may consider referring to the Counseling Center.

 Verbal expressions or behaviors that indicate risk for harm to self or others should be considered cause for immediate referral.
-A faculty member should not attempt to assess degree of risk; only professionals trained in crisis assessment can make this judgment.
-If you have any suspicions about a student being at risk, you should refer.
+A faculty member should not attempt to assess the degree of risk; only professionals trained in crisis assessment can make this judgment.
+If you have any suspicions about a student being at risk, you should refer them.

-*Do not assure students of confidentiality.
-As faculty, you may need to provide information to others who can provide assistance to the student.
-As well, Title 9 mandates campus reporting of incidents of sexual violence and you may need to disclose this information.
+- Do not assure students of confidentiality.
+As faculty, you may need to provide information to others who can assist the student.
+As well, Title IX mandates campus reporting of incidents of sexual violence, and you may need to disclose this information.

 "How can I assist the student who might be reluctant to seek counseling?"